A Look at How Google Might Index the Deep Web

-There are a lot of pages on the Web that conventional search engines can’t find, crawl, index, and show to searchers.
-The University of California (UC), funded partially by the US Government, has been working to change that.
+Many pages on the Web that conventional search engines can’t find, crawl, index, and show to searchers, especially from the Deep Web.
+The University of California (UC), funded partially by the US Government, has changed that.

 When you search the Web at Google or Yahoo or Bing, you really aren’t searching the Web, but rather the indices that those search engines have created of the Web.
 To some degree, it’s like searching on a map of a place instead of the place itself.
 The map is only as good as the people mapping it.
 It only indexes the parts of the Deep Web that it knows about.

 Mapmakers have consistently worked to develop new ways to get more information about the areas that they survey.
 For example, a New Deal program in the 1930s under the Agricultural Adjustment Administration led to the creation (pdf) of a $ 3,000,000 map.

 Local administration and a widely perceived need to increase farm income fostered the public acceptance of a potentially intrusive program of overhead surveillance.

-The map created was pieced together from a very large number of prints that scaled roughly so that one inch on the map equaled 660 ft.
-This post includes images from the Library of Congress of people working on preparing that map and measuring images from it.
+The map created was pieced together from many prints that scaled roughly so that one inch on the map equaled 660 ft.
+This post includes images from the Library of Congress of people preparing to map and measure images from it.

 Regardless of efforts like that, there are still blind spots on maps.

 Regardless of the efforts of search engines, there are also many blind spots on their indices of the Web.
-The amount of pages online that search engines know about is probably a much smaller number than the number of pages that they don’t know about.
+The number of pages online that search engines know about is probably a much smaller number than the number of pages that they don’t know about.

 Some of those blind spots are from sites that might like to share the information contained on their pages but have made it accessible only through search forms on their websites.